 SATB and violin (8 movements, 30 minutes)

-In a speech delivered during the Great Depression, Harry Hopkins affirms and reaffirms the importance of dignity in social welfare and the necessity of a society to care for all its members.
+In a speech delivered during the Great Depression, Harry Hopkins affirms the importance of dignity in social welfare and the necessity of a society to care for all its members.

 Boil it Down!

 The text describes the process of taking the experiences of everyday life and distilling them into something beautiful to share with the world.

 SATB -or- SSAA, text by Amy Lowell (Monadnock in Early Spring)